 Primary job duties include devising research proposals and programs based on the desires of the organization's executives.
 These professionals coordinate meetings, both within and among teams they lead, and they shoulder administrative responsibilities in personnel and budget management.
 Scientific officers also supervise the implementation of programs and coordinate the work between different labs and phases of the research for maximum efficiency and progress.
 Scientific officers then report these results to executives.
 They may also meet with clients or regulators to discuss, report or explain projects.
 Scientific officers also work with other departments on tasks related to policymaking, intellectual property or management of lab sites

 Integral secondary job duties include hiring personnel, training them for the specific research projects and supervising their research.
 Scientific officers must also manage the budget for their division, including personnel salaries, equipment and supply costs.
 Additionally, they develop acceptable work policies and procedures that meet government or industry regulatory standards.

-Employment of natural science managers was predicted to grow 3% from 2014-2024, according to the BLS.
-This growth is considered slower than average, due in part to an increase in outsourcing of scientific work to specialized companies.
-The states employing the greatest number of natural science managers in 2015 were California, New Jersey, Massachusetts, Maryland, and North Carolina, per BLS data.
+Employment of natural science managers was predicted to grow 6% from 2018-2028, according to the BLS.
+This growth is considered average, due in part to an increase in outsourcing of scientific work to specialized companies.
+The states employing the greatest number of natural science managers in 2018 were California, Pennsylvania, Massachusetts, Maryland, and North Carolina, per BLS data.

 A scientific officer, or natural science manager, is an experienced scientific researcher, often in charge of research and development within their field.
 They perform many administrative and managerial duties, and often hold an advanced degree.
-Job opportunities for natural science managers are predicted to be slow over the 2014-2024 decade.
+Job opportunities for natural science managers are predicted to be average over the 2018-2028 decade.